A movie review by: Lee Sonogan

 This is the last film in which Hugh Jackman will play Wolverine.
 He has cited his age and his skin cancer as factors in him retiring from the role.
 He also said that having a discussion with Jerry Seinfeld played a part in retiring the character, as Jerry talked generally about how he wanted to make sure he never got to a point with his television show where audiences were weary of seeing it anymore, saying, “oh, it’s you again.”
 Jackman felt fortunate to have avoided this for Wolverine and wanted to ensure it never happened.
 Hugh Jackman said this was the hardest Wolverine movie for which he had ever trained.

-Opening at 4,071 theaters in the United States, this film is the widest opening R-rated release in cinema history.
+Opening at 4,071 theatres in the United States, this film is the widest opening R-rated release in cinema history.
 Violence, action and a lot of heart.
 Each scene feels appropriate for each character.
 Broken, all the main characters unlock their former glory’s in their road trip mission across the country.
 All round good acting and emotion portrayed on the silver screen.
 Credit to the kid actor by displaying similarities to the Logan character with class.
-The ending is what you expect and implemented in a well done way.
-I recommend the movie to all X-men fans, action lovers and people who want to see a good written story that sums up the X-men series.
-With out a doubt, there will be more reboots and variations of the wolverine.
+The ending is what you expect and implemented in a well-done way.
+I recommend the movie to all X-men fans, action lovers and people who want to see a well written story that sums up the X-men series.
+Without a doubt, there will be more reboots and variations of the wolverine.